alistairjames/ajmdexcel/README.md

-## ajmdexcel is a repostory for example Excel files
+## ajmdexcel is a repository for example Excel files

 **Excel_VBA**
 This contains an Excel file that uses a Visual Basic macro to automate the import of data and perform a calculation on the imported data.
 The results are then displayed in a chart.